Just imagine being able to write a 2000-word perfect blog in 2 hours.

 According to Caleb Wojcik, co-founder of Fizzle, “great ideas come when you aren’t trying to think of them.”

 Your responsibility, therefore, is to be open and ready for new ideas.
 Wherever you go, have something – a notebook, smartphone, app – with you at all times.
 Evernote is my favorite, but you could also use a writing pad and pen.
+If you are perusing social media, you might note a post that captured your attention.

 When ideas come to you, don’t immediately dismiss or edit them.
 Write them down in an ongoing topic list.